jessicapatricia012/Inventory-App/README.md

 - You can generate the first required action related to the user story "adding multiple Xs to a Y", which is adding new items to the inventory, by clicking on "Receive Item" then enter a new item that is not yet registered in the inventory, or clicking on "All Items" then add items manually by filling the text fields and click "Add Item".
-- You can generate the second required action related to the user story "adding multiple Xs to a Y", which is searching for items based on user's input, by clicking on "All Items" then enter the name of the item and press Enter or click on the "Search" button.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y", which is deleting items, by clicking on "All Items" then select the row(s) on item(s) and click "Delete Item".
 - You can locate my visual component (ImageIcons) by clicking on "All Items" and you will see ImageIcons on the JButtons
 - You can save the state of my application by clicking "File" on the menu bar then click "Save", or Alt+F then S
 - You can reload the state of my application by clicking "File" on the menu bar then click "Load", or Alt+F then L

+# Phase 4: Task 2
+Tue Nov 28 19:40:35 PST 2023
+All items displayed.
+Tue Nov 28 19:40:38 PST 2023
+New item A added.
+Tue Nov 28 19:40:40 PST 2023
+Item A removed.